atcz/DCSWaypointEditor/README.md

 1. Make sure the main HSI page is on the AMPCD (bottom screen) if you are entering waypoints.

 2. If you are entering JDAM/SLAM preplanned missions, make sure to select the MSN preplanned missions page on the left DDI.
-JDAM and SLAM missions must be entered separately.

 ![pages](https://i.imgur.com/Nxr9qKX.png)

-3. With a list of active waypoints and/or JDAM preplanned missions, click `Enter into aircraft`
+3. With a list of active waypoints and/or JDAM preplanned missions, click `Send To Aircraft`

 4. Tab back into DCS and let it enter everything